 Because you have already been working during your study, you will gain direct access to the Dutch Architects’ Register (Nederlandse Architectenregister) after obtaining the title Master of Science as a landscape architect.
 The professional qualifications of architects are automatically recognised in other member states of the EEA.

 All courses are divided into four periods:

 – Basic skills (year 1) Students on all three courses get to know the different disciplines by means of a number of design projects, lectures and practical assignments.
 All activities are centered on the development of the students’ creative powers and analytical thinking.

 – Developing professional knowledge (year 2) During this period the students on each course are offered a programme which is aimed at developing professional knowledge of their own discipline.

 – Deepening professional knowledge (year 3) This period is designed to further deepen professional knowledge and students are stimulated to establish their own position within their professional field.

 – Graduation (year 4) The students conclude their studies by producing an individual design, thereby showing that they are capable of practicing as independent designers in their chosen discipline.

 The Amsterdam Academy of Architecture prepares students to practice spatial design as a discipline at the interface of art, science and technology.
-The Amsterdam Academy of Architecture offers three master courses: Architecture (Master of Architecture), Urbanism (Master of Urbanism), and Landscape Architecture (Master of Landscape Architecture).
+The Amsterdam Academy of Architecture offers three master courses: Architecture (MSc), Urbanism (MSc) and Landscape Architecture (MSc).
 Graduates are immediately admitted to the register of architects, urbanists and landscape architects.
 Architects, urbanists and landscape architects are trained in constant mutual exchange between the disciplines.
 This interdisciplinary approach is a hallmark of the courses given at the Academy.
-The course combines study and work.
+The master programme combines study and work.
 Half of the course consists of design education, the other half consists of acquiring work experience through relevant part-time employment.